 - Wisconsin Realtors Association Residential Lease – this template, is for use only by members of the Wisconsin Realtors Association only.
 It is in common use throughout Wisconsin, and provides an extensive list of rules and procedures.
 This includes provisions relating to guests, domestic abuse, and electronic forms of notice and communication.

-Wisconsin Required Lease Disclosures
+Wisconsin Required Residential Lease Disclosures

-- Code Violation Disclosure (required for some) – Any known code violations that pose a health risk and exist at the beginning of the lease must be disclosed to potential tenants in Wisconsin.
+- Code Violation Disclosure (required for some leases) – Wisconsin landlords must disclose any known code violations that pose a health risk and exist at the beginning of the tenancy.

 To learn more about required disclosures in Wisconsin, click here.